Traditional Stained Glass

 The English love for stained glass is so evident that you’ll find many examples on every Victorian street from Chelsea to Chorlton.
 ACTUALLY, a lot of what you’ll see in Chorlton isn’t technically stained glass thanks to me.

 I am on numerous occasions asked to restore a Victorian or 1930’s front door and the question comes up, ‘what can we do about the glass in the door and the 5 surrounding traditional leaded lights?’

 Let me answer it this way.
-The problem we have with existing leaded lights is that they’re not secure and sometimes they can let air in (where the cement between the lead and the glass has become brittle and fallen out).
-If we take a stained glass unit out, to make it secure we need to put it in between two pieces of clear toughened glass.
+The problem YOU have with existing leaded lights is that they’re not secure and sometimes they can let air in (where the cement between the lead and the glass has become brittle and fallen out).
+If we take a stained glass unit out, to make it ‘secure’, i.e. using safety glass, we need to put it in between two pieces of clear toughened glass.
 This makes it safe and completely draft proof.
 This is called ‘encapsulation’.

-Everytime Teresa and I ‘looked at a house’ with stained glass she would get excited.
+Everytime Teresa and I ‘looked at a house’ with stained glass, when we were buying, she would get excited.
 I on the other hand would think, ‘it’s a shame’.
-To take a traditional stained glass unit out of a frame you need to then make it smaller to go inside a double glazed unit (that will then fit in the old hole).
-At £200-300 per unit that’s a problem.
+To take a traditional stained glass unit out of a frame you need to then make it smaller to go inside a double glazed unit (that will then fit in the existing ‘hole’).

 The problem with traditional stained glass

 I’m not a fan of encapsulation for two reasons.
 Firstly, and very obviously, you see flat reflective glass from the outside which doesn’t add to the intention of keeping the unit looking ‘genuine’ and secondly to get the finished unit to fit into the existing aperture you would have to either take 30mm of the whole width and height of the original unit or make the hole bigger!